Trebor-Huang/mirai-bot/README.md

 ### Bot structure

 The bot has two threads to fetch events (every 0.5 seconds) and run plugins, respectively.
-Currently if a plugin hangs, the bot will stop processing events (and cannot properly shut down).
 The `post(api, data)` and `get(api, params)` method access the [APIs provided by mirai HTTP](https://github.com/mamoe/mirai-api-http), and handles session authorizing.

 ## Plugins